Mayoral candidate and Kanye West fan, Sarah Thomson. Photo via Facebook.

-As the Liberal candidate on the mayoral slate, Thomson is a political amateur without much experience—apart from her failed mayoral bid in 2010 (and a separate bid for the Trinity-Spadina riding in the 2011 federal election).
-Thomson made a name for herself in the last election when, in part due to an odd slate of candidates, she finished as one of the top five candidates, quitting early to throw her support behind George Smitherman.
+As the Liberal candidate on the mayoral slate, Thomson is a political amateur without much experience—apart from her failed mayoral bid in 2010.
+Thomson made a name for herself in the last election when, in part due to an odd slate of candidates, she finished in the top five, quitting early to throw her support behind George Smitherman.
 Aside from this attempt, she says her business experience (she’s the publisher and CEO of Women’s Post) has also prepared her for a go at municipal politics.

 Thomson has never held city office or been substantively involved in a campaign apart from her own.
 Despite this, Thomson believes her business acumen will translate to effective mayoral leadership because, in her words, business owners “understand what it means to be fiscally responsible.”
 She believes that the city’s councillors simply “haven’t had a strong leader who can unite them in a solid strategy.”